The Boy in the Bubble: Background

 The song retains the only lyric Simon managed to compose on his South African trip: "The way the camera follows us in slo-mo, the way we look to us all."
 The imagery in the video, directed by Jim Blashfield, was inspired by film clips of the John F. Kennedy assassination, as well as Ronald Reagan's attempted assassination.
-The song's title was presumably inspired by the medical cases of David Vetter and Ted DeVita.
-The chorus also references "the baby with the baboon heart," presumably referring to Baby Fae.
+Adrian Belew was asked to play guitar synthesizer on the song and recalled that Simon only had a few lyrics complete by the time he met with Belew.

-He said, "Hope and dread... that's the way I see the world—a balance between the two, but coming down on the side of hope."
+The song's title was inspired by the medical cases of David Vetter and Ted DeVita.
+Similar to "Graceland", "The Boy in the Bubble" took between three and four months to complete.

-"The Boy in the Bubble," like "Graceland," took three to four months to create.
+Critical reception

-Cash Box said it was “another brilliant cross-cultural gem.
-African rhythms, zydeco spice and Simon’s intelligent, penetrating lyrics are near perfection."
+Cash Box said it was "another brilliant cross-cultural gem.
+African rhythms, zydeco spice and Simon's intelligent, penetrating lyrics are near perfection."
+In its review of the 25th anniversary edition of Graceland, Pitchfork wrote that the song was "a thriller that ties together threads of technological progress, medicine, terrorism, surveillance, pop music, inequality, and superstition with little more than a series of sentence fragments, all tossed off in the same deadpan delivery."